 Root Canal Therapy

-When a tooth suffers extreme decay we can sometimes same it by performing a root canal on it.
-This procedure save our patients tons of time and money that would otherwise need to be spent replacing a tooth by allowing them to keep their natural tooth.
+When a tooth suffers extreme decay we can sometimes save it by performing a root canal on it.
+This procedure saves our Woodland, CA patients tons of time and money that would otherwise need to be spent replacing a tooth by allowing them to keep their natural tooth.

 Read More About Root Canals >>